 This database has been created and is maintained by the Breuer Lab at UCL as a benefit to the research and education community.
 This tool is provided on an 'as is, best endeavours' basis only, and without guarantee to its accuracy or reliability.

-We clearly state here that the tool is not validated for use in a diagnostic or clinical or care context
+We clearly state here that the tool is not validated for use in a diagnostic or clinical care context.

 We clearly state here that any file uploaded should be devoid of patient identifiable features, such as filename.